 Christie Watson, author of The Language of Kindness: A Nurse’s Story, will join supporters to walk 10,000 steps through London – the number of steps a nurse walks in one shift – to raise money for the Royal College of Nursing Foundation.
 Here she explains why she felt compelled to write the book and champion the work of nurses

 Christie Watson is a writer and Professor of Medical and Health Humanities.
-She is Patron of the Royal College of Nursing Foundation.
-Tiny Sunbirds Far Away, won the Costa First Novel Award and along with her second novel, Where Women Are Kings, was widely translated and achieved international critical acclaim.
-The Language of Kindness, published in 2018, was a number one Sunday Times bestseller and Book of the Year in the Evening Standard, Guardian, i, New Statesman, the Sunday Times and The Times.
-It has been translated into 23 languages, and adapted for theatre, with a UK tour beginning in 2021. www.christiewatsonauthor.co.uk
+Her first book, Tiny Sunbirds Far Away, won the Costa First Novel Award and along with her second novel, Where Women Are Kings, was widely translated and achieved international critical acclaim.
+The Language of Kindness, published in 2018, was a number one Sunday Times bestseller and Book of the Year in the Evening Standard, Guardian, i, New Statesman, The Sunday Times and The Times.
+It has been translated into 23 languages and adapted for theatre.
+In 2020 during the first peak of the pandemic, Christie returned to clinical nursing, as well as publishing The Courage to Care, a vital and timely book about the bravery of patients and families and the critical work that nurses perform in our hospitals and beyond.
+She is Patron of the Royal College of Nursing Foundation. www.christiewatsonauthor.co.uk

 For more on our cookies and changing your settings click here